mvrl/GOMAA-Geo/README.md

 - [x] Release PyTorch `ckpt` files for all models

 ## 🧑‍💻 Setup and Training
 Look at [train.md](/scripts/train.md) for details on setting up the environment and training models on your own data.

 ## 🐨 Model Zoo
-Download GOMAA-Geo models from the given links below:
+Download GOMAA-Geo models from the links below:

 ## 📑 Citation